Nonparametric plug-in classifier for multiclass classification of S.D.E. paths: Classifier's rate of convergence with known diffusion coefficient

 Let $i \in \cY$.
 The study of the rates of convergence of the estimator $\w{b}_i$ relies on the properties of the matrix $\Psi_{K_{N_i}} \in \R^{(K_{N_i}+M)^2}$ defined by

 Note that for $t \in S_{K_{N_i}, M},~ t=\sum_{i=-M}^{K_{N_i}-1} a_i B_{i,M,{\bf u}}$, we have the relation

-Let us remind the reader that for a matrix $A$, the operator norm $\|A\|_{\mathrm{op}}$ is defined as the square root of the largest eigenvalue of the matrix $A^\prime A$.
-Besides, if $A$ is symmetric, its norm is equal to its largest eigenvalue.
+Let us remind the reader that for a matrix $P$, the operator norm $\|P\|_{\mathrm{op}}$ is defined as the square root of the largest eigenvalue of the matrix $P^\prime P$.
+Besides, if $P$ is symmetric, its norm is equal to its largest eigenvalue.
 The matrix $\Psi_{K_{N_i}}$ satisfies the following property. \begin{lemme} Conditional on $(\one_{\{Y_1=i\}}, \ldots, \one_{\{Y_N=i\}})$, on the event $\{N_i > 1\}$, the matrix $\Psi_{K_{N_i}}$ given in Equation~\eqref{eq:psimatrix} satisfies \begin{enumerate}[label=(\roman*)] \item if $K_{N_i}\geq 1$, $\Psi_{K_{N_i}}$ is invertible, \item under Assumption~\ref{ass:RegEll}, for $N$ large enough, if $K_{N_i} \leq \sqrt{N_i},$ there exists two constants $C,c>0$ such that

 \end{enumerate} \end{lemme} A major consequence of Lemma~\ref{lm:MinEigenValue} is to give the order of $A_{N_i}$ {\it w.r.t.} $N_i$ to obtain optimal rates of convergence for the estimation of the drift function $b_i^*$.
-Indeed, \cite{comte2021drift} show that the rates of convergence for $\w{b}_i$ and $\w{\sigma}$ in Theorem \ref{thm:cveDriftSig} can be established if the following constraint is satisfied
+Similar conditions are considered in \cite{comte2020nonparametric}.